codersyacht/mas-manage-install/readme.md

 ## Next Step

-Follow the instruction [here](https://github.com/codersyacht/maximo-knowledge-center/blob/main/maximo/security/change-password.md) to set the maxadmin user passord.
+Follow the instruction [here](https://github.com/codersyacht/maximo-knowledge-center/blob/main/maximo/security/change-password.md) to set the maxadmin user password.

 Execute the following command from the mas-manage-install to extract to local copy of the manage instance.